jometzg/myExpressApp/README.md

 ### Create a key vault
 A key vault is, like its name suggests, a place for holding secrets.
 A key vault is a separate Azure service that needs to be provisioned and later configured.

+For the purposes of this workshop, we are going to create a key vault and just put a simple text value as a secret in the key vault.
+In normal use, user access to the key vault would be more restricted to enforce a division of responsibilities from those that create and manage secrets from those that either deploy or operationally manage applications.

 Search for "key vault":

 ![alt text](images/search-key-vault.png "Search for key vault")